ibm-js/ecma402-angularjs/README.md

 In addition to the parameters supported by the various ECMA-402 methods, this facade supports including a locale parameter in with the other options.
 This has the benefit of simplifying the calls by not having to always supply a separate parameter for the locale.
-To facilitate a "temporary" override, an additional parameter locale parameter is available.
+To facilitate a *temporary* override, an additional parameter locale parameter is available.
 This locale parameter overrides any locale in the options parameter.
 This is meant to permit easy reuse of sets of options where only the locale may differ.